xosadmin/c5proj/readme.md

 #### How to get started
 - Clone this project
-- Install dependencies by `pip install -r requirements.txt`
+- Install dependencies by `pip install -r requirements.txt` (Use `pip install -r requirements.txt --break-system-packages` if you are working on Linux)
-- Use the command `flask --app app run` to start the web server
+- Use the command `flask run`(Use `flask run --host=0.0.0.0` if debug on productive server) to start the web server

 #### Group members
 | Name  | Student ID | Github ID |